prit108/imgslider/README.md

 ⚠️ **Update**: The Auto solver now works on IDA* algorithm instead of the previous heuristic ones.
 For more details on IDA* check [this](https://en.wikipedia.org/wiki/Iterative_deepening_A*).

+⚠️ **Note**: For testing purposes, the current auto solver has been modified to incorporate all the configurations visited in IDA*.
+Further updates will soon be published.

 ## About
 ✔️ This is a version of the well known Slider-Puzzle, with 2x2, 3x3, 4x4 and 5x5 variants.
 It has been developed for educational purposes to observe and map   problem solving patterns in human beings.